Brightspace/frau-publisher/README.md

 ### From CLI

 The FRAU publisher can be run either directly on the console CLI (assuming dependencies are installed), or specified as a script in `package.json`.
-Arguments may be passed directly on the CLI, or may be specified in `package.json` configuration as shown.
+Arguments may be passed directly on the CLI, or may be configured in `package.json`.
 In addition, the publish key secret, dev tag, and version can either be explicitly specified, or can be read from the build environmnt.

 Typical configuration for running in [TRAVIS](https://magnum.travis-ci.com/):